About the project

 As a nation, Australia loves its Sport.
 It sits at the heart of our culture and identity.

-Recognising that not everyone enjoys the same access to playing and participating in sport, three years ago, Katie Kelly OAM, Paralympian and Gold medallist (Para-triathlon) established Sport Access Foundation (SAF).
+Recognising that not everyone enjoys the same access to playing and participating in sport, Katie Kelly OAM PLY, Paralympian and Gold medallist (Para-triathlon) established Sport Access Foundation (SAF) in 2017.

-The Foundation provides annual grants to young people aged 7-17 years who are living with a disability.
+The Foundation is a registered Australian charity, providing grants to young children and teenagers aged 7-17 years who are living with a disability.
 The aim is to provide them with better access to sport, through participation in a local sporting club or activity, or a competitive event.
 Our grants ensure many more children can participate in sporting activities that might otherwise be beyond their financial means.
-The grants are used to assist with costs such as: transport, entry fees, specialised sporting equipment e.g. a modified wheelchair, clothing and consultation with health professionals to develop a suitable training program.
+The grants are used to assist with costs such as transport, entry fees, specialised sporting equipment e.g. a modified wheelchair, clothing and consultation with health professionals to develop a suitable training program.

-We have established partnerships with many Australian Sporting Groups: Sporting Wheelies Disability Association, Deaf Sports Australia, Blind Sports Australia and Sport Inclusion Australia (intellectual) and collaborate with these organisations to advocate and foster the growth and development of inclusive sports across the country.
+We have established partnerships with disability sporting groups including Sport Inclusion Australia, Deaf Sports Australia, Blind Sports Australia and we collaborate with these organisations to advocate and foster the growth and development of inclusive sports across the country.

 SAF’s work is based on the firm belief that participating in sport and recreation offers young children with a disability many physical and social benefits.
 It helps build self-esteem, connects them to like-minded peers and the community, and reduces their dependency on welfare support systems as teenagers and adults.